 The effects of her culinary research include award-winning books like The Governor-General’s Kitchen: Philippine Culinary Vignettes and Period Recipes, 1521-1935, The Foods of Jose Rizal, Coconut Champion: Franklin Baker Company of the Philippines (which also placed second in the Corporate History Category of Gourmand World Cook Book Awards 2017), and the list is going on.

 For the historian Sta.
-Maria, studies by no means ends, with two new books due to be posted inside the next few months—When Mangoes and Olives Met: A Brief Introduction to the Colonial in Philippine Cuisine, 1515-1946, and Kain Na: An Illustrated Guide to Popular Philippine Cuisine co-authored with Bryan Koh.
+Maria, studies by no means end, with two new books due to be posted inside the next few months—When Mangoes and Olives Met: A Brief Introduction to the Colonial in Philippine Cuisine, 1515-1946, and Kain Na: An Illustrated Guide to Popular Philippine Cuisine, co-authored with Bryan Koh.
 She is likewise finalizing research on what is going to be the primary lexicon of Philippine colonial-generation culinary phrases (primarily based on period dictionaries from 1609 to 1907), in addition to Eating Our Words, a sampling of culinary phrases from Spanish colonial word lists, dictionaries, and recipe books.

 While Sta.
 Maria is busy learning the beyond; she additionally keeps the refreshingly present day.
-An avid Facebook user, she serves as a choice with the Doreen Gamboa Fernandez Food Writing Awards, profitable and cultivating writers, whether younger or antique, to investigate and write approximately meals in the Philippine context.
+An avid Facebook user, she serves as a judge with the Doreen Gamboa Fernandez Food Writing Awards, profitable and cultivating writers, whether younger or antique, to investigate and write approximately food in the Philippine context.
 ANCX lately visited Sta.
 Maria, in her modernist domicile in Quezon City, concentrates on her inspiring phrases over a marina of chocolate using a table from Agusan and special styles of bike full of cashew butter or guava—her small but extensive manner of showcasing Filipino fare at its most refined, resourceful, and scrumptious.

-How did you start discovering approximately food?
+How did you start discovering food?

 What have you been looking for in your research?